Rubrics and criteria in Canvas

 Rubrics in detail

-A rubric judges the student’s work or performance, usually connected to an assessment task.
+A rubric is a tool used to evaluate a student’s work or performance, typically in connection with an assessment task.
 It:

-In general, the more detail provided when setting the marking criteria and grade allocation, the more specific and clear the rubric is.
-The assessment will be be less contestable and subjective, allowing for greater consistency across a range of markers.
+In general, the more detail provided when setting marking criteria and grade allocations, the more specific and clear the rubric becomes.
+This reduces ambiguity, enhances consistency across multiple markers, and makes assessments less subjective.

 Rubrics in Canvas